fommil/fpmortals/manuscript/main-text.md

 ~~~~~~~~

 Older versions of scala called `filter`, but since `filter` in the
-collections library creates new collections, and memory churn,
+collections library creates new collections, and excessive memory
-`withFilter` was more performant.
+churn, `withFilter` was more performant.

 Finally, if there is no `yield`, the compiler will use `foreach`
-instead of `flatMap`, which is only useful for side-effects, and
+instead of `flatMap`, which is only useful for side-effects.
-therefore discouraged.

 {lang="text"}
 ~~~~~~~~